ethereum-optimism/pm/src/sdlc.md

 - The audit must be completed, with fixes implemented, before Sepolia rollout.
 - If there are high severity issues, do NOT proceed to the next step after fixing them—instead, perform a retro to see how those issues got in, and what else may have been missed as a result.

+### Step 3c: Draft Governance proposal

+- Once code and specs are complete, the governance proposal should be drafted and shared with the Developer Advisory Board (tag @wildmolasses (Ed) in the #ext-dab Slack channel
+- This first draft of the governance proposal may be shared as a notion or google doc, and at this stage does not need to include elements like the absolute prestate hash, transaction payloads etc.
+- It should all other information mentioned the [governance proposal template](https://github.com/ethereum-optimism/OPerating-manual/blob/main/Protocol%20Upgrade%20Template.md) like the specs, motivation and technical documentation
+- This allows the Developer Advisory Board to pre-read the proposal before its publication, and provide early feedback.

 ### Step 4: Alphanet/Betanet devnet rollout

 > [!WARNING] Prerequisites for the final betanet